Bhubaneswar-Based ‘Nexus Power’ Is Using Crop Residue To Make Bio-Organic Fast Charge EV Batteries

 Currently an 11-member team, Nexus Power is developing batteries for electric two and three-wheelers.

-The company may later expand in other sectors such as solar energy storage, consumer electronics, among others.
+The company may later expand in other sectors such as solar energy storage and consumer electronics.

 Nexus Power recently beta-tested a prototype of its battery pack to check its ability to power a two-wheeler electric vehicle, its charging time, and its range.